Duck de Chine: Beijing's best Peking duck?

 "The goal of our service is to focus on the details," says Ding.
 "It includes both how we present the roasted duck, and the custom sauces made for our guests."

 Located inside 1949 - The Hidden City -- a former factory-turned-dining and nightlife complex -- Duck de Chine certainly isn't subtle when it comes to promoting its most famous dish.
+Even the plates and the chopsticks holders are duck-shaped.
+It also boasts China's first Bollinger Champagne Bar.

 Though Peking duck is the star, there are plenty of other worthy dishes on the menu.
 The restaurant serves both Cantonese and Beijing cuisine, but with a touch of French influence.